 Illegal gunfire and its associated impact were previously largely antidotal and reported by various sources.
 We pushed SST to validate its findings through both the National Gunfire Index and associated visual technology that proved a correlation between the report findings and the concentration of constant gun violence in various cities across the U.S. This validation elevated the significance of the overall story, the Index itself and the company’s technology.

-In a nine-month period, SST received more national, mainstream print and broadcast media attention than any other period in its 17-year history.
+In the nine-month period we oversaw traditional media relations, SST received more national, mainstream print and broadcast media attention than any other period in its 17-year history.
 Highlights included:

 - Ten national media and major metro articles on the Company, the National Gunfire Index and overall mission including:

 - Washington Post: Front-page, above-the-fold Sunday lead article with accompanying video interview in online addition

 - San Francisco Chronicle: Front-page lead story

 - San Jose Mercury News: Front-page business section lead story

 - CNN: 8-minute and 2.5-minute feature segments aired; The shorter segment can be viewed on the CNN website